Rytual/OldPhonePad-RegexStack/README.md

     new Regex(@"^[0-9\s\*]*#$", RegexOptions.Compiled);
 ```

-This ensures the input contains only:
+This checks the input contains only:
 - Digits (0-9)
 - Spaces (for pauses)
 - Asterisks (for backspace)